 - Both of Naomi’s sons died about the same time, ten years after being married.

-- Naomi wanted both of her daughter-in-laws to go back home so that they would be taken care of.
+- Naomi wanted both of her daughter-in-laws to go back home so that they would be taken care of with new husbands.

 - Ruth, one of Naomi’s daughter-in-laws, travelled back to Naomi’s homeland with her.
 The entire town of Bethlehem was excited to see Naomi and Ruth.